gabyx/nixos-configuration/README.md

 [NixOS Installer](https://nixos.wiki/wiki/Creating_a_NixOS_live_CD) at then end out of the working NixOS.

+## Prerequisites

+Some key insights to ease understanding when working through the below NixOS install.

+- The configuration language `Nix` uses a basic type `String` (e.g. "this is a string") and `Path` (`/this/is/a/path`) which are two different things and treated differently.

 ## Install NixOS into QEMU Virtual Machine

 The documentation [NixOS Manual](https://nixos.org/manual/nixos/stable) provides